iampopg/intrusion_detection_with_machine_learing/README.md

 ![alt text](https://github.com/siddhaling/Intrusion-Detection-System-using-Machine-Learning-Methods/blob/main/images/7.jpg)

-We created two different models – Naïve Bayes and K Nearest Neighbor to compare and evaluate the performance.
+We created two different models – c2.4 and random forest to compare and evaluate the performance.
 We did the train test split to see the results of the model.

 ![alt text](https://github.com/siddhaling/Intrusion-Detection-System-using-Machine-Learning-Methods/blob/main/images/8.jpg)